Probate Q&A Series How do I open an intestate estate in North Carolina when someone dies without a will?

 6. Pay Debts and Distribute Assets

 Pay valid creditor claims, estate taxes, and administrative expenses.
-Distribute the remaining assets to heirs according to the priority outlined in G.S.
-28A-2-1.
+Distribute the remaining assets to heirs according to the priority outlined in Chapter 29 of the North Carolina General Statutes.

 7. Summary Administration for Small Estates

-If the total value of the decedent’s personal property (excluding the family home) is under $20,000, you may use the small estate procedures in G.S.
-28A-19.1.
+If the total value of the decedent’s personal property, less liens and encumbrances, does not exceed $20,000, or $30,000 if the surviving spouse is the sole applicant, you may use the collection by affidavit procedure in G.S.
+28A-25-1.
 This process is faster and costs less.

 Key Steps at a Glance